babelouest/ulfius/API.md

  *
  * Contains the needed data for an ulfius instance to work
  *
  * mhd_daemon:             pointer to the libmicrohttpd daemon
  * status:                 status of the current instance, status are U_STATUS_STOP, U_STATUS_RUNNING or U_STATUS_ERROR
  * port:                   port number to listen to
  * bind_address:           ip address to listen to (optional)
+ * timeout:                Timeout to close the connection because of inactivity between the client and the server
  * nb_endpoints:           Number of available endpoints
  * default_auth_realm:     Default realm on authentication error
  * endpoint_list:          List of available endpoints
  * default_endpoint:       Default endpoint if no other endpoint match the current url
  * default_headers:        Default headers that will be added to all response->map_header
  * max_post_param_size:    maximum size for a post parameter, 0 means no limit, default 0
  * max_post_body_size:     maximum size for the entire post body, 0 means no limit, default 0
+ * websocket_handler:      handler for the websocket structure
+ * file_upload_callback:   callback function to manage file upload by blocks
+ * file_upload_cls:        any pointer to pass to the file_upload_callback function
+ * mhd_response_copy_data: to choose between MHD_RESPMEM_MUST_COPY and MHD_RESPMEM_MUST_FREE
  *
  */
 struct _u_instance {
   struct MHD_Daemon          *  mhd_daemon;
   int                           status;
-  uint                          port;
+  unsigned int                  port;
   struct sockaddr_in          * bind_address;
+  unsigned int                  timeout;
   int                           nb_endpoints;
   char                        * default_auth_realm;
   struct _u_endpoint          * endpoint_list;